Skip to main contentScroll Top

 It is very complicated to summarize Thai history, because there are very few reliable written sources, not to mention the differences between the birth names and royal names of the different kings which contribute to the confusion.

-In short, the purpose of this page is not to give a history lesson either, but understand that the history of Thailand remains full of approximations in the dates.
-The general idea remains there and I wanted to summarize everything to help you understand the story behind these ruins that we can see today.
+In short, the purpose of this page isn't to give a history lesson, but understand that the history of Thailand remains full of approximations regarding dates.
+The general idea remains, and I wanted to summarize everything to help you understand the history behind these ruins we can see today.

 old photo wat si sawai sukhothai